 Even if you have the best administrative assistant in the business, note-taking will never compare to being able to record and share your team members' screens.
 Recording your meeting can help clear up any confusion that might come up later on.
 And sharing screens means that more people are able to comprehend and eventually implement what your team is discussing.

 Microsoft Teams is all about better communication and working collaboratively.
 Perhaps the software you've been using for these purposes has left you wishing you had something more.
-To see if Microsoft Teams is the right fit for your organization, please click on the Teams logo below to sign up for a free consultation from the experts at CallTower:
+To see if Microsoft Teams is the right fit for your organization, please click below to sign up for a free consultation from the experts at CallTower: